syncfusion-content/asp.netwebforms-docs/aspnet/Splitter/Nested-Splitter-Support.md

 documentation: ug
 ---

-## Nested Splitter Support
+# Nested Splitter Support

 The Splitter provides nested pane support that allows you to add a pane between two pane elements.

-### Configure Nested Splitter
+## Configure Nested Splitter

 The following steps explain the implementation of the “nestedsplitter”option.

-In an ASPX page set the corresponding &lt;div&gt; elements for outer and inner Splitter control.
+In an ASPX page set the corresponding <div> elements for outer and inner Splitter control.

 {% highlight html %}